Instalily/pst_scraper/README.md

 - Processes folders recursively, maintaining PST folder structure
 - Batched processing for memory efficiency
 - Supports processing multiple PST files in a single run
+- Saves email attachments to a specified directory with unique numeric identifiers
+- Appends to existing output files if they exist
+- Supports both file paths and byte streams as input

 ## Installation